Buddhism

 the rise of the Mahâyâna in the first century CE, the salvic intention of the

-Elder Schools is superseded by a wish to liberate all sentient beings.
-The
+Elder Schools is superseded by a wish to liberate all sentient beings,

-bodhisattva returns to this world as long as luminous beings suffer.
+bodhisattva returns to this world as long as sentient beings suffer.
 The need to

 shorten the length of suffering is felt.
 The layperson, helped by bodhisattvas